wenskyhe/The-Little-Mermaid/README.md

 ### Running the tests
 Composer must be installed to run the tests.
-It can be downloaded from [here](https://getcomposer.org/Composer-Setup.exe). after installation you must restart your pc in order for it to work.
+It can be downloaded from [here](https://getcomposer.org/Composer-Setup.exe).
+After installation you must restart your pc in order for it to work.